-Accessible Tools/Appliance s/Software When to use this tool Tools Description How to use this tool Tool Names Optical Character Recognition (OCR) NOS'S mentioned above, if it is seen that a Low Vision (LV) person has difficulty in reading/seeing printed text, then he/she can use this tool. the printed document into The device is attached to the system.
-Requires a PC or laptop which runs on either Windows or Linux. -Clear View+ Speech -ZoomEx, -Kurzweil, -ABBY Fine Reader, -Tesseract Screen Reader difficulty in reading/seeing printed text, then he/she can use this tool.
-A person with LV uses this tool when the printed text needs to be converted into audio format, while using an edevice with a screen to read and write.
-For example, Laptop and Phone piece of software for a visually The device is needed to be attached with an e-device.
-Requires a PC or laptop, Phone which runs on either Windows or Linux -Non- Visual Desktop Access (NVDA), -Job Access with Speech (JAWS), -System Access to Go(SATAG O) -Voiceover, -Talkback, -Nuance Talks and Mobile Speak, -ORCA Screen Magnifications NOS'S mentioned above, if it is seen that a LV person has difficulty in reading/seeing text formats, then he/she can use this tool.
-It is used when an LV person needs to access text formats, graphics and images for reading and writing. software that interfaces with a Installed to Windows Computer -Windows Magnifier -Magic Screen Magnification -Zoom Text
+Accessible Tools/Appliance s/Software When to use this tool Tools Description How to use this tool Tool Names Optical Character Recognition (OCR) person has difficulty in reading/seeing printed text, then he/she can OCR technology helps to convert the printed document into soft copy through which a visually impaired can read the same. system.
+Requires a PC or laptop which runs Clear View+ Speech ZoomEx, Kurzweil, ABBY Fine Reader, Tesseract Screen Reader While teaching any of the NOS'S mentioned above, if it is seen that a LV person has difficulty in reading/seeing printed text, then he/she can use this tool.
+A person with LV uses this tool when the A screen reader is an essential piece of software for a visually impaired person.
+A screen reader transmits whatever text is displayed on the computer screen into audio.
+By listening to the same a person with Visually Impaired can work on the computer The device is needed to be attached with an edevice.
+Requires a PC or Non-Visual Desktop

+Screen Magnifications above, if it is seen that a LV person has difficulty in reading/seeing text formats, then he/she can use this tool.
+It is used when an LV A screen magnifier is software that interfaces with a computer's graphical output to present enlarged screen content.
+It is a type of assistive technology suitable for visually impaired people with some functional vision.
+Installed to Windows Computer Windows Magnifier Magic Screen Magnificati on Zoom Text -------------------------- --- --- ---------------------------------- --- --

 Accessible Tools/Appliance s/Software When to use this tool Tools Description How to use this tool Tool Names Screen Reader and Magnifier While teaching any of the NOS'S mentioned above, if it is seen that a LV person has difficulty in reading/seeing text formats, then he/she can use this tool.
 It is used when an LV person needs to access the matter on screen in order to use in audio and magnified format simultaneously.
 This tool helps in reading smaller words which are difficult for the eye to capture.
 Installed to Windows Computer Supernova Screen Reader and Magnifier Accessible Format Digital System While teaching any of the NOS'S mentioned above, if it is seen that a LV person has difficulty in reading/seeing text formats, then he/she can use this tool.
-It is highly recommended for all degrees of visual impairment.
-It is used to read any soft copy material.
+It is highly recommended for all degrees of visual impairment. it is used to read any soft copy material.
 DAISY (Digital Accessible Information System), a software player that renders text, audio and embedded images for the blind.
 Requires a PC or Laptop which runs on either Windows or Linux Inbuilt on a Windows system.
 DAISY Ease of Access Center While teaching any of the NOS'S mentioned above, if it is seen that a LV person has difficulty in reading/seeing text formats, then he/she can use this tool.
 It is used for the functions which are described in a limited manner.
 Has many tools like on screen magnifier, color contrast (high contrast themes for color blind or Low Vision (Visually Impaired)), sticky keys, on-the screen keyboard, mouse pointer settings, speech recognition, etc. Requires a Pc or Laptop which runs on either Windows or Linux Inbuilt on a Windows system.
 Technology is the tool